A. The Financial Times crossword.

 - The "Crossover" arc is set up as a crossword puzzle at the end, with dialogue-free frames as the black squares, and the first letter in each square with dialogue as part of the puzzle's solution.
 The arc deals with a crossword puzzle convention, and also deals with Hilda's recent PTSD regarding crosswords. (in a previous arc, Feddyg had kidnapped Hilda and tortured her by strapping a net to her face.
 The net resembled a crossword grid, so now thanks to Feddyg, she began to equate crossword puzzles with torture.)

-- T Campbell is himself a crossword fan, and occasionally constructs crossword puzzles with clues taken from Fans, Penny and Aggie and from various Science Fiction works by other creators.
+- T Campbell is himself a crossword fan, and occasionally constructs crossword puzzles with clues taken from Fans, from Penny and Aggie and from various Science Fiction works by other creators.

 - User Friendly now includes a relatively simple, geek-themed crossword every Sunday.